-Small, frequently packed, and with loud music blasting through the speakers, this BYOB Chinese spot in Ukrainian Village feels like a party at your friend’s studio apartment—if you replaced the stale bag of Chex Mix with incredible dumplings.
+Small, frequently packed, and with loud music blasting through the speakers, this BYOB Chinese spot in Ukrainian Village feels like a party at your friend’s studio apartment.
 We love the pork and chive or the mushroom that’s rich with umami.
 They come floating in a fragrant spicy and sour soup that’s absorbed by the tender wrapper, and are garnished with sesame seeds and plenty of cilantro for freshness.
 Going for lunch is the best way to ensure that you are actually able to get your hands on some, since they only make a set number a day.
 You don’t want to show up when the dumpling party is over.

 Inside this sit-down Chinese restaurant in Hyde Park you’ll find a ceiling full of red paper lanterns, lots of group seating, and a long menu.
 But we’re here to help you simplify your life: get the dumplings.
 There are only four types, but they’re all delicious.
 Both the shui mai and shrimp dumplings are plump and juicy, and have perfectly seasoned pieces of shellfish packed into a pleasantly chewy wrapper.
 But if you’re looking for non-seafood options, the crispy pork potstickers or the umami-rich vegetable dumplings are both great choices, too